-We have considered your explanation on the above issue and accepted the treatment of the royalty payments to Franco
+We have considered your explanation on the above issue and

 Nevada Corporation as an allowable deduction for tax purpose.

 The add back as per our audit report has therefore been reviewed."

 The above admission notwithstanding, the respondent treated the payment of royalty under S. 5 of Act 896 instead of what pertained under the Sale and Purchase Agreement.
 These clearly show that the judgment was patently against the weight of evidence.